 According to De la Peña (2012) neuroimaging techniques have revealed the existence of three functional circuits involved in the reading process.
 These circuits are: the dorsal, the ventral and the anterior frontal.

-First, the ventral circuit would begin with the input of information through the primary and secondary visual areas in the occipital lobe.
-Thus, global word processing is facilitated.
-Then, it would pass to the angular and Wernicke’s gyrus, which would allow decoding, that is, grapheme-phoneme correspondence and comprehension.
-Later, it would pass to the arcuate fasciculus to reach Broca, which is in charge of the formulation of the phonetic sequence.
-Finally, it would end in the motor areas that would make the movement of the buccophonatory praxias.
+First, the ventral circuit would begin with the entry of information through the primary and secondary visual areas in the occipital lobe.
+Therefore, it facilitates the global processing of words.
+Subsequently, it would pass to the angular gyrus and Wernicke’s area, which would allow decoding, that is, the grapheme-phoneme correspondence and comprehension.
+Later, it would pass to the arcuate fasciculus to reach Broca, which is responsible for the formulation of the phonetic sequence.
+Finally, it would end in the motor areas that would perform the movement of the buccofacial praxias.

 Academic performance

-According to Navarro (2003), academic performance is the system that measures students’ achievements and knowledge construction.
+According to Navarro (2003) academic performance is the system that measures achievements and the construction of knowledge in students.
 These are created by the intervention of educational didactics that are evaluated through quantitative and qualitative methods in a subject.

-Likewise, Figueroa (2004), expresses its measurement in grades within a conventional scale of 0 to 10.
+Likewise, Figueroa (2004) expresses its measurement in grades within a conventional scale from 0 to 10.
 Although its objectivity lies in the fact of evaluating knowledge expressed in grades, academic performance is the result of multiple factors, both environmental and personal.
-As a result of the different stages of the educational process and the transformations operated in the student, these factors affect each one in a variable way.
+As a result of the different stages of the educational process and the transformations undergone by the student, these factors affect each one variably.

-Relationship between executive functions, reading process and academic performance
+Relationship between executive functions, the reading process and academic performance

-According to Bernal (2005), what is learned is registered in the brain and forms the memory, since memory is an executive function that allows registering, encoding and consolidating.
-It also allows retaining, storing, retrieving and evoking previously stored information, according to Portellano (2005).
+According to Bernal (2005) what is learned is recorded in the brain and forms memory, since memory is an executive function that allows recording, encoding and consolidating.
+It also allows retaining, storing, retrieving and evoking previously stored information according to Portellano (2005).
 That is why it is the protagonist of all higher cognitive processes.

 Moreover, a limited capacity in memory processes leads to limited academic performance in arithmetic calculation (Alsina, 2001) and in reading (Baqués and Sáiz, 1999).
 Likewise, reading processes and especially reading comprehension are the result of encoding and manipulating information.
-Even so, all this involves cognitive tasks based on executive functions, especially working memory capacity (García-Madruga and Fernández-Corte, 2008).
-Authors such as Melzter and Krishnan (2007) argue that executive functions are essential for the achievement of school goals because they are the coordinators of basic and higher cognitive processes.
+Still, all this involves cognitive tasks supported by executive functions, especially working memory capacity (García-Madruga and Fernández-Corte, 2008).
+Authors such as Melzter and Krishnan (2007) argue that executive functions are indispensable for achieving school goals because they coordinate basic and higher cognitive processes.

 Conclusion

-The effectiveness of a neuropsychological intervention in the classroom implies for students the discovery of techniques and strategies such as those offered by NeuronUP.
-Likewise, these techniques help them to perform their learning more adequately and to overcome the difficulties of neurodevelopmental disorders (ADHD, Dyslexia Dyscalculia, SLI, among others).
+The effectiveness of a neuropsychological intervention in the classroom means that students discover techniques and strategies like those offered by NeuronUP.
+Likewise, these techniques help them carry out their learning more appropriately and overcome the difficulties of neurodevelopmental disorders (ADHD, Dyslexia, Dyscalculia, SLI, among others).

-As a result, the fundamental basis is to work on executive functions, since it can be done in the classroom without altering the normal course of classes.
-It also contributes in a playful and motivating way to the classroom environment and to the integral development of the students.
+As a result, the fundamental basis is to work on executive functions, since it can be carried out in the classroom without altering the normal course of lessons.
+Likewise, it contributes in a playful and motivating way to the classroom environment and to the holistic development of students.

-It is also important for professionals to develop a spirit of openness and lifelong learning.
-Therefore, this contributes to their professional development in an effective way and to the right of students to receive an education adjusted to their needs.
+It is also worth highlighting the importance of professionals developing a spirit of openness and ongoing training.
+Therefore, this contributes to their professional development effectively and to the right of students to receive an education adjusted to their needs.

 Bibliography